ostueker/CMSC6950-2017/_posts/2017-05-11-Supplementary-Material.md

 ---
 ## Supplemental Material

-This Section contains a growing list of links to supplemental material that can be used as further reference and to deepen the understanding of the topics.
+This section contains a growing list of links to supplemental material that can be used as further reference and to deepen the understanding of the topics.
 Reading this content is **not required** to pass the course, but sometimes gives a different view on topics from the course material or goes deeper and provides more